camlp5/camlp5/doc/rst/intro.rst

 chapter will explain the differences between the normal and the revised syntax.

+The one place in Camlp5 where revised syntax is mandatory is in *quotations* -- bits of syntax that are converted into patterns and expressions in Ocaml.
+This is because Ocaml's original syntax has gaps that make inserting *anti-quotations* in some places difficult;
+revised syntax was designed to remedy these gaps.

+Many examples in this documentation are written using revised syntax, but over time we'll convert all that are possible, to original syntax.
+The tutorial examples are all available in both revised syntax and original syntax, and use many of the syntax-extensions provided by
+Camlp5: nothing prevents users from writing extensions in original syntax, and of course applying Camlp5 extensions to code written in original syntax.

-All examples of this documentation are written in that revised syntax.
-Even if you don't know it, it is not difficult to understand.
+Even if you don't know revised syntax, it is not difficult to understand.
+And as mentioned above, it is almost never *necessary* to use revised syntax to use Camlp5 (again, aside from quotations).
-The same examples can be written in normal syntax.
-In case of problems, refer to the chapter describing it.

 .. container:: trailer